 fetch()

-?In my recent post “How to make HTTP requests like a pro with Axios,” I discussed the benefits of using the Axios library.
-Nevertheless, it’s important to acknowledge that Axios is not always an ideal solution, and there are sometimes better options for making HTTP requests.
+?In the article “How to make HTTP requests like a pro with Axios,” I discussed the benefits of using the Axios library.

-Without question, some developers prefer Axios over built-in APIs for their ease of use.
+Some developers prefer Axios over built-in APIs for their ease of use.
 But many overestimate the need for such a library.
 The fetch()

 API is perfectly capable of reproducing the key features of Axios, and it has the added advantage of being readily available in all modern browsers.

-In this article, we will compare fetch()
+In this article, we’ll compare fetch()

 Before we delve into more advanced features of Axios, let’s compare its basic syntax to fetch()